vprusso/vprusso.github.io/_posts/2016-10-09-twitter-sentiment-analysis-for-the-first-2016-presidential-debate.md

 **Twitter Streaming API and Tweepy Python library**

 To use the Twitter Streaming API, head over to https://apps.twitter.com/, create an app by following the instructions here https://dev.twitter.com/streaming/overview.
 Once your app is created, you should have ``Access Token``, ``Access Token Secret Key``, ``Consumer Key``, and ``Consumer Secret``.
-I've went ahead and stored these as variables in ``config.py`` (which I won't post here, since the keys are meant to be kept secret).
+I've gone ahead and stored these as variables in ``config.py`` (which I won't post here since the keys are meant to be kept secret).
 Now, let's take a look at the code:

 ```python